 Capital Reserve Funds allow capital projects to be paid for, over time, but before the fact.
 Current revenue is set aside over a period of years, prior to a purchase.
 This means a different group of taxpayers pay for the project than use it.
 One obvious advantage of a Capital Reserve is that major acquisitions can be made without the need of any interest payments.
-But Capital Reserves involves a different sort of premium: funds in a capital reserve earn interest, but at a rate lower than inflation.
+But, Capital Reserves involves a different sort of premium: funds in a capital reserve earn interest, but at a rate lower than inflation.
 The result is that the buying power of funds held in capital reserves decreases every year.
 The decline is cumulative.
 Actual interest rates and inflation figures vary, but over a period of six years, the cost can exceed 10% of the total appropriation.
-With Capital Reserve Funds, monies are "removed" from the town's budget in the year in which the money is raised, not in the year in which the purchase is actually made.
+With Capital Reserve Funds, monies are "removed" from the town's budget in the year in which the purchase is actually made.
 A warrant article to create or add to a capital reserve requires a majority vote.
 Since the town began this CIP process, 12 of 16 Capital Reserve Funds have been discontinued.